playbball212/MetricData/README.md

 Please note that user should be able to create multiple metrics so you should be able to specify the metric in this request.

+All data maintained by the app is ephemeral i.e., it is acceptable if all data stored by app is restarted the application should clear any data stored in memory by the app.

 -------------------Build Gradle Project - which will run tests------------------------------------